webmatze/Responsive-Boilerplate-Theme/README.md

 Introduction
 ------------

-This is a WordPress theme for my personal portfolio site mathiaskarstaedt.de
+This is a WordPress theme for my personal portfolio site http://mathiaskarstaedt.de

 It is a Child Theme for the wonderful Boilerplate 3.0 theme by Aaron T. Grogg (http://aarontgrogg.com/boilerplate/) This theme also uses code of the responsive-template by verika (http://verekia.com/initializr/responsive-template)